 Although she was “skeptical that plaintiffs will ultimately be able to prove this conspiracy,” she found the notion that Lincoln Center is a state actor concerning the First Amendment convincing.

 To do so, the Court sought to underscore – as had the Eighth Circuit in Wickersham – that this case was not one in which a private entity merely requested the assistance of the police to handle a trespasser, which happens regularly.

-Nonetheless, she understood that this instance was distinct from Wickersham in that the police at the air show was an essential element of the event.
-In contrast, there was no evidence of police involvement in the Lincoln Center concert beyond their being alerted by the Lincoln Center to arrest Mr. Forbes.
+Nonetheless, she understood that this instance was distinct from Wickersham in that the police at the air show were an essential element of the event.
+In contrast, there was no evidence of police involvement in the Lincoln Center concert beyond being alerted by the Lincoln Center to arrest Mr. Forbes.

 Sadly, there are many victims, including innocent people who voted for Trump, white people being vilified by corporate media, and so on.
 Whether Smollett could be classified as a state actor is not at issue.
 He used the power of the State and his political connections as shiny objects to evade justice and woo his political allies in the press.

 All Trump supporters may also be a potential defamation claim against Smollett for his inference and innuendos attempting to paint good people as evil.
 Suppose someone had been beaten or killed in a riot due to Smollet’s lie.
 In that case, they likely have zero recourse but to stop watching corporate news and start cleaning houses at the highly political “journalism schools” across the United States.

 As he left the Leighton Criminal Court Building in Chicago, Smollett probably didn’t realize how much damage he and Kim Foxx had done, including to our offices of public trust and the appearance of propriety in our justice system generally.

 The Supreme Court has narrowed the circumstances in which private actors are considered state actors, making it more difficult to blame nongovernmental organizations for constitutional infractions.